TinkoLiu/idevice-app-id-finder/README.md

 ## Summary

-This tool can help you find out which Apple ID was used for purchasing all your app, including part of uninstalled app.
+This tool can help you find out which Apple ID was used for purchasing all your apps.

 ## Usage